swaroop623/BMI-Calculator/README.md

 # BMI-Calculator
 Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women.
 The result is used to determine if that individual is obese, overweight, normal weight or underweight depending on where they fall within the BMI category ranges.

+For help getting started with Flutter, view the online <a href="https://flutter.dev/">documentation</a>.

 ### Dependencies
  * font_awesome_flutter: ^8.4.0